python/cpython/Doc/library/multiprocessing.rst

 .. function:: Value(typecode_or_type, *args, lock=True)

    Return a :mod:`ctypes` object allocated from shared memory.
 By default the return value is actually a synchronized wrapper for the object.
+The object itself can be accessed via the *value* attribute of a :class:`Value`.

    *typecode_or_type* determines the type of the returned object: it is either a ctypes type or a one character typecode of the kind used by the :mod:`array`